 Donate for Emma Grace

-With our first year behind us we have found a new normal with our new life.
-Emma is now on ten medications daily.
-She receives medications every hour of the day through her G-tube, using 32 syringes a day.
+After four years living with this disease it has become a normal routine to us.
+Emma is on ten medications daily.
+At 6 she now does her own eye drops that she needs to keep her eyes crystal free.
+She receives medications and all her food every few hours of the day through her G-tube, using 32 syringes a day.
 We learn more all the time with Emma and how to best keep her healthy.
-We are now a part of a whole new family, our cystinosis family.
-Everyone has welcomed us with open arms and offered help day or night when it is needed.
+We are a part of a whole new family, our Cystinosis family.
 We also found the Cystinosis Research Foundation and Nancy Stack who reached out to help as well.
-Nancy and her husband Jeff started the CRF with the purpose of finding better treatments and ultimately a cure for cystinosis.
-Every penny donated is put towards research for a cure and a better life for our sweet Emma and all others that fight cystinosis.
-We are confident that there will be a cure for Emma in her lifetime, and will not give up till we find it.
+Nancy and her husband Jeff started the CRF with the purpose of finding better treatments and ultimately a cure for Cystinosis.
+Every penny donated is put towards research for a cure and a better life for our sweet Emma and all others that fight Cystinosis.
+We are confident that there will be a cure for Emma in her lifetime, and will not give up until we find it.
 A dollar donated is a dollar more for research, and a chance at a better life for so many.

 Laughter gives you reason to hope.
 Tears give you a reason to fight.

 The Suetta Family